🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 If you have a console table, make it the coziest vignette in the house.
 Keep it functional with a tray for keys and mail, but dress it up with winter details.

-I’ve rotated greenery and small lamps on a console before, and it instantly made the space feel finished.
+From what I've gathered, rotating greenery and a small lamp on a console is the easiest way to make the space feel finished.
 Even tiny updates can change the mood.

 Try This Styling Formula